Multiscale Comparative Connectomics: Results

-\paragraph{Identifying signal edges} The simplest approach for comparing connectomes is to treat them as a \textit{bag of edges} without considering interactions between the edges \cite{craddockImagingHumanConnectomes2013a}.
-Serially performing univariate statistical analyses at each edge enables the discovery of \textit{signal edges} whose neurological connectivity differs across categorical or dimensional phenotypes.
-We compare the ability of three different univariate tests to correctly identify signal edges: 1) one-way analysis of variance (\anova), 2) Kruskal--Wallis \textit{H} test \cite{kruskalErrataUseRanks1953}, 3) and Distance Correlation (\Dcorr) \cite{szekelyMeasuringTestingDependence2007}.
-While \anova\ and Kruskal--Wallis are widely for edge comparisons \cite{dagenbachInsightsCognitionNetwork2019, craddockImagingHumanConnectomes2013a, varoquauxLearningComparingFunctional2013}, we find \Dcorr\ works better for this purpose.
-In Section \ref{sec:edgesim}, we consider a 2-sample simulation setting where edges are sampled from known truncated normal distributions.
-Supplementary Figure \ref{fig:edgesim} shows that all three tests can identify signal edges that are different in means, and that no particular test is superior to the others in this setting; however, when the mean edge weight is constant but variance is different across groups, only \Dcorr\ consistently detects the signal edge.
-This is because \anova\ and Kruskal--Wallis both test for differences in location (the mean and median, respectively) between groups, whereas \Dcorr\ tests for differences in distribution.
+\paragraph{Simulation study.} To illustrate the advantages of \Dcorr, we consider a two-population simulation setting where edge weights are sampled from distinct truncated normal distributions.
+When all signal edges are different only in their mean, \Dcorr, \anova, and Kruskal--Wallis all successfully identify signal edges, and no test outperforms the others in this setting (Figure \ref{fig:edgesim}A); however, when the mean edge weight is held equal but the variance is different across groups, only \Dcorr successfully detects the signal edges (Figure \ref{fig:edgesim}B). \anova and Kruskal--Wallis fail in this scenario because both test for differences in \textit{location} (the mean and median, respectively) across groups, whereas \Dcorr tests for differences in \textit{distribution}.
+This is of particular concern because many connectomics methods which aggregate serial edge-wise tests (e.g., the network-based statistic and its various extensions \cite{zaleskyNetworkbasedStatisticIdentifying2010, baggioStatisticalInferenceBrain2018, yooDegreeBasedStatistic2017}) use \anova to detect signal edges, and this theoretical result demonstrates a scenario in which these methods produce a spurious result.
+For all implementation details, see the Simulations (\S\ref{sec:edgesim}).

-Using this framework, we identified the signal edges in these brain networks.
-Application of \Dcorr\ showed that no edges were significant at $\alpha = 0.05$ following Holm--Bonferroni correction.
-However, this does not imply that there were no connections between brain regions whose wiring patterns were heterogeneous with respect to genotype: because the number of edges we compared across strains (54,946 edges) was very large, the strongest signal edge had to achieve an uncorrected $p$-value $< 10^{-6}$ to be deemed statistically significant.
-Therefore, we use the ranking of the $p$-value for each edge to identify the strongest signal edges, not statistical significance.